 Agatha Christie (1890–1976)

 Agatha Christie, the “Queen of Mystery”, is one of the most prolific and celebrated writers of all time.
-With over 66 detective novels, 14 short story collections, and the creation of iconic characters such as Hercule Poirot and Miss Marple, she is the best-selling author of all tie (besides Shakespeare).
-Through her intricate puzzles and keen observations of human nature, Christie’s writing delves into the complexities of the human psyche, captivating readers with her timeless mysteries.
+With over 66 detective novels, 14 short story collections, and the creation of iconic characters such as Hercule Poirot and Miss Marple, she is the best-selling author of all time (besides Shakespeare).
+Through her intricate puzzles and keen observations of human nature, Christie’s timeless mysteries delve into the complexities of the human psyche.

 Popular Works:

-- Murder on the Orient Express (1934) → While aboard the snow-trapped yet luxurious Orient Express, detective Hercule Poirot is faced with a perplexing murder involving a wealthy American businessman and a train full of suspects
+- Murder on the Orient Express (1934) → While aboard the snow-trapped yet luxurious Orient Express, detective Hercule Poirot is faced with a perplexing murder involving a train full of suspects

 - Read about more Agatha Christie Stories here!